Warner Bros. Television Studios: Warner Bros. Animation

 Warner Bros.
 Animation Inc. is an American animation studio closely associated with the Looney Tunes and Merrie Melodies characters, among others.
 The studio is the successor to Warner Bros.
 Cartoons, the studio which produced Looney Tunes and Merrie Melodies cartoon shorts from 1933 to 1963, and from 1967 to 1969.
-Warner reestablished its animation division in 1980 to produce Looney Tunes–related works, and Turner Broadcasting System (who bought MGM/UA which owned pre-1950 Looney Tunes/Merrie Melodies shorts) merged with Time Warner (later called WarnerMedia) in 1996.
+Warner reestablished its animation division in 1980 to produce Looney Tunes–related works, and Turner Broadcasting System (who bought MGM/UA which owned pre-1950 Looney Tunes/Merrie Melodies shorts) merged with Time Warner (later called WarnerMedia; and Warner Bros.
+Discovery following WarnerMedia's merger with Discovery, Inc., the latter that bought Scripps Networks Interactive) in 1996.
 It replaces Warner Bros.
 Cartoons and Warner Bros.
 Feature Animation; since March 2001, it also replaces Hanna-Barbera as well.

 In recent years, Warner Bros.
 Animation has focused primarily on producing television and direct-to-video animation featuring characters of Looney Tunes, Tom and Jerry, and Scooby-Doo created by other properties owned by Warner Bros., including MGM cartoon studio (via Turner Entertainment Co.) and Hanna-Barbera Productions.

 Former

 Warner Bros.
 Kids, Young Adults and Classics

 Logo used from 2020 to 2022.

 Warner Bros.
 Kids, Young Adults and Classics (KYAC; often known as Warner Bros.
 Global Kids, Young Adults and Classics), formerly known as Warner Bros.
 Global Kids and Young Adults, was a division of Warner Bros. established on March 4, 2019, as part of a major reorganization of its former parent company, WarnerMedia, an existed until May 11, 2022.

-On March 4, 2019, AT&T announced a major reorganization of WarnerMedia to effectively dissolve the Turner Broadcasting System division, which involved Cartoon Network, Boomerang, Adult Swim, Turner Classic Movies and digital media company Otter Media being transferred to Warner Bros.
+On March 4, 2019, AT&T announced a major reorganization of WarnerMedia to effectively dissolve the Turner Broadcasting System division, which involved Cartoon Network, Boomerang, Adult Swim, Turner Classic Movies, its related production studios and international networks and digital media company Otter Media being transferred to Warner Bros.
 Entertainment.
 Aside from TCM and Otter – which was transferred over to WarnerMedia Entertainment on May 31, 2019, to oversee development on a then-upcoming over-the-top streaming service (which was later given the name HBO Max) from WarnerMedia – the newly transferred properties came under a newly formed Global Kids & Young Adults division.

 The division was responsible for overseeing the parent company's family, kids, animation and young adult properties, its properties include the former Turner Broadcasting System cable television networks Cartoon Network (including the programming blocks Adult Swim, Toonami, Cartoonito and ACME Night), Boomerang, and Turner Classic Movies; and the animation studios Warner Bros.
 Animation, Cartoon Network Studios and Williams Street.

 On April 7, 2020, Tom Ascheim was named president of the division, now renamed Warner Bros.
 Global Kids, Young Adults and Classics, overseeing Cartoon Network, Boomerang and Adult Swim, and adding Turner Classic Movies to his oversight.

 On May 11, 2022, Tom Ascheim exited as President of KYAC due to Warner Bros.
 Discovery's leadership restructuring the organization and eliminating his role.
 The studios were moved under Warner Bros.
 Television while Kathleen Finch's U.S. Networks Group assumed oversight over the linear networks, effectively dissolving the unit.